tosingithub/tdesk/README.md

-# Swedish &amp; English fastText Embeddings on the Transformer
+# Exploring Swedish &amp; English fastText Embeddings with the Transformer